Buggem/processing.input/README.md

 # Demo

-There is a demonstration of p5.input.js and how it works [here](https://openprocessing.org/sketch/1383233).
+There is a demonstration of p5.input.js and how it works [here](https://openprocessing.org/sketch/1383233), as well as a demonstration using a *emulated* Java/Processing Environment [here](https://openprocessing.org/sketch/2088176).
 It is also shown on the [p5js libraries site](https://p5js.org/libraries/).